 Feature Relationship

 <A feature relationship links instances of one feature type with instances of the same or a different feature type.
-There are three common types of feature relationship: Association, Aggregation and Composition >
+There are three common types of feature relationship: Association, Aggregation and Composition. >

 Information Types

 <Information types are identifiable pieces of information in a dataset that can be shared between other features.
 They have attributes but have no relationship to any geometry; information types may reference other information types.>